spire-engine/spire-engine/README.md

 The solution file has been setup to automatically download the following dependencies:
 - Slang
 - Autodesk FBX SDK (for ModelImporter)
-You can also setup the solution directory manually by running "prepare.ps1".

 ### Linux
 SpireEngine's Linux build currently does not include ModelImporter.
 Just run `make` in the project root directory.